JOIN OUR DISPATCHING TEAM!

 • Access to bus and ski pass reductions

-The position is 24/7 and requires shift work (i.e., nights, holidays, and weekends), with twelve hour shifts.
+The position is 24/7 and requires shift work (i.e., nights, holidays, and weekends), with ten and twelve hour shifts.

 Our center consists of four stations with sixteen budgeted positions which include a Communications Manager, Communications Supervisors and Lead Dispatchers.

 Personnel without current Wyoming certification will be required to attend and pass the Public Safety Communications Basic Course.
 Lateral candidates may transfer their certification if approved by POST.
 Salary for lateral (experienced) applicants will be determined after experience and qualifications are examined and verified.